mckaywrigley/prompts/README.md

 ## Upcoming

-I will be back soon with a system for selecting the prompts you want to use so that you don't have to import them all at once.
+I'll be back soon with a system for selecting the prompts you want to use so that you don't have to import them all at once.

-I'll also be building a system for others to create & share their own prompts.
+I'm also building a system for everyone to create & share their own prompts.

 ## Contact